Pannnnnnnn/USC_CSCI596_Fall2020_Final_Project/README.md

 3. The variation of grib sizes on different simulation cells might be possible. (fine grib size for high reflective index materials and coarse grib size for low reflective index materials)

  ## _Task List:_
-   - [x] Working on a series version of a 3-Dimensional Inverse Design Problems with adjoint method wriiten in C language.
+   - [x] A series version of a 3-Dimensional Inverse Design Problems using adjoint method wriiten in C language.
    - [ ] What cut-off length of each cell shoule be considered?
    - [ ] The variation of grib sizes on different simulation cells.